Eileen-S-L/SAFEUS_WebsiteProject/Proposal.md

 # Dataset(s) summary

 The dataset contains information on drug and substance usage, overdose fatalities, and the demographic groups most affected.
-It highlights how different factors such as age, state, ethnicity, and type of drug—are linked to overdose outcomes.
+It highlights how different types of drugs are linked to overdose outcomes.
+It also shows how overdose outcomes vary by demographics.

 # Dataset(s) Metadata